-Plagiarism on any hw, lab or project will result in a score of -100 on that assignment, which will likely reduce your letter grade by several bins.
+Plagiarism on any hw, lab or project will result in a score of -200 on that assignment, which will likely reduce your letter grade by several bins.
 A second instance of plagiarism on a homework, lab, or project will result in an F in the course.
 All incidents of plagiarism will be referred to the Office of Student Conduct, including carelessly leaving code up on GitHub.
+Given our friendly lateness policy (see below), there will be no exceptions to this rule.